Dating Theory Calculator

 Accept, but also one of the top 5 or top 10 candidates.

 Allow potential partners toefforts.

 Check the results!

-- read what your current probability is of finding the right partner, and what the risk is of remaining alone.
+Read what your current probability is of finding the right partner and what the risk is of remaining alone.

-- look at the first graph - the x-axis is the number of rejected candidates.
+Look at the first graph — the x-axis is the number of rejected candidates.
 The blue points show the probability of finding a candidate that fulfills your requirements, and the yellow points are the chances that you will find any partner.
 The optimal stopping policy may not be suitable if the latter chances are too low.
 Maximizing probabilities is a vital point.

-- even if you aim for the best partner, you may end up with a slightly worse option.
-Turn on the advanced mode, and enter how many partners are you ready to reject first.
+Even if you aim for the best partner, you may end up with a slightly worse option.
+Turn on the advanced mode, and enter how many partners you are ready to reject first.
 This will show you a new graph, which shows the probability of you being with each of your top 10.

 That's it!
 Try different combinations to find the strategy that suits you most.

 Remember that math can't take into account every possible factor, for example, human emotions.
 As the mathematician, Bobby Seagull, said.